 The model has been trained on official data from Italian Civil Protection from 24th of February until 8th of April.
 Prior to modelling, we have transformed the target variable using moving average of 3 days.

 As time goes by, performances are subjected to deterioration and, for this reason, the model has been updated many times.
 The following models have been trained before:

-- a first model using data until the 9th of April.
-Results are visible at this link.
+- a first model using data until the 9th of April

-- a second model using data until the 16th of April.
-Results are visible at this link.
+- a second model using data until the 16th of April

 For readiness purposes, only the last model trained using data until the 25th of April is shown.
 After breaking down the moving average values into point estimates for each day, the results are listed in the following table: